-Located in the lower abdomen, the bladder is a collection organ that receives the waste product called urine excreted by the kidneys.
-A healthy and normally functioning bladder is flexible but strong enough to store urine until voluntarily emptied.
-Bladder failure is the inability to properly retain or empty urine.
-Symptoms including pain, difficulty urinating and leaking urine at unexpected times.
-Bladder failure can severely diminish quality of life and limit daily activities.
+Located in the lower abdomen of both men and women, the bladder is a collection organ which receives the waste product called urine excreted by the kidneys.
+A healthy and normally-functioning bladder is flexible, but strong enough to store urine until voluntarily emptied.
+When a bladder is unable to properly retain or empty urine, it is considered to be failed.
+It can, then, present an array of symptoms such as pain, difficulty urinating, and leaking urine at unexpected times.
+Quality of life can be severely diminished and limit an individual's daily activities.

-Understanding the mechanics and function of the bladder is important to identify possible causes of failure.
+Understanding the mechanics and function of the bladder is important so as to identify the possible causes of failure.
 The bladder is capable of changing in size, expanding into the abdominal cavity as it fills with urine then shrinking considerably upon voiding.
 The bladder is made up of its own set of muscles, distinct from the abdominal wall.
-Some of these muscles cause the bladder to change in size, while others regulate the bladder's ability to hold or expel urine.
+Some of these muscles cause the bladder to change in size while others regulate the bladder's ability to hold or expel urine.

 Difficulty Emptying the Bladder